TheDeanLab/navigate/docs/source/intermediate.rst

 .. image:: images/feature_gui_5.png

-Our feature now takes one image of first selected color channel at each position in the multiposition table.
+Our feature now takes one image of the first selected color channel at each position in the multiposition table.

 Now, right-click ``MoveToNextPositionInMultiPositionTable`` and press